iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Weakly Convex Function.md

 Recall the sequence of equivalent characterization for convex function through their convex subgradient from [Subgradient Characterizations of Convexity](Properties%20of%20Functions/Subgradient%20Characterizations%20of%20Convexity.md).

-In addition, we take the sum rule for regular subgradient (See [Regular Subgradient](Non-Smooth%20Calculus/Subgradient%20Intro.md)) for more and it gives:
+In addition, we take the sum rule for regular subgradient (See [Regular Subgradient](Non-Smooth%20Calculus/Subgradient%20Intro.md)) for more and, it gives:

 $$
 \begin{aligned}